ibm-cloud-docs/solution-tutorials/mean-stack.md

 {: #createdatabase}

-In this section, you will create a {{site.data.keyword.databases-for-mongodb}} instance in the cloud. {{site.data.keyword.databases-for-mongodb}} is a database-as-a-service that usually easier to configure and provides built-in backups and scaling.
-You can find many different types of databases in the [IBM cloud catalog](https://{DomainName}/catalog?category=databases#services).
+In this section, you will create a {{site.data.keyword.databases-for-mongodb}} instance in the cloud. {{site.data.keyword.databases-for-mongodb}} is a database-as-a-service that is usually easier to configure and provides built-in backups and scaling.
+You can find many different types of databases in the [{{site.data.keyword.Bluemix_notm}} catalog](https://{DomainName}/catalog?category=databases#services).
 To create a {{site.data.keyword.databases-for-mongodb}} instance follow the steps below.

 {: shortdesc}